-- 1 Copy the example scripts to a different directory on your client in a safe location.
+- Copy the example scripts to a different directory on your client in a safe location.
 In clustered environments, this location should be available after a failover. - 2 On UNIX, set the access permissions of these scripts to 775.

+'''

-chmod 775 script\name
+chmod 775 script name

+'''

-- 3 Use a text editor such as Notepad (Windows) or vi(1) (UNIX) to open the script. - 4 Follow the instructions in the script. - 5 On UNIX, include an su user line (user is the DB2 instance account) in your scripts.
-Otherwise, the scripts do not run with the proper permissions and environment variables. - 6 Test the scripts that you created by starting a manual backup of this policy.
+- 3 Use a text editor to open the script. - 4 Follow the instructions in the script. - On UNIX, include an su user line (user is the DB2 instance account) in your scripts.
+Otherwise, the scripts do not run with the proper permissions and environment variables. - Test the scripts that you created by starting a manual backup of this policy.
+See "Performing a manual backup" on page 40.

-See "Performing a manual backup" on page 38.
+See "Script parameters" on page 69.